- Allergic Living - http://allergicliving.com -

 New studies on adults with food allergies are telling.
-The qualitative research firm Fresh Squeezed Ideas Inc. last year examined patient attitudes about anaphylaxis for King Pharmaceuticals, the makers of the EpiPen auto-injector in Canada.
-The firm surveyed 650 participants, dividing them into two main groups – those a physician had diagnosed as food or sting allergic and those who were labeled “at risk”.
+The qualitative research firm Fresh Squeezed Ideas Inc. examined patient attitudes about anaphylaxis for the company that markets the EpiPen auto-injector in Canada.
+Fresh Squeezed surveyed 650 participants, dividing them into two main groups – those a physician had diagnosed as food or sting allergic and those who were labeled “at risk”.
 The latter group had experienced symptoms clearly consistent with such an allergy, but had not been formally been diagnosed.

 In the “at risk” group, only 4 per cent owned and carried an auto-injector, compared to about half of the diagnosed group.
 As well, 65 per cent of those “at risk” believed an antihistamine would always clear up allergy symptoms.

 In FAAN’s 2004 survey of seafood allergy prevalence, auto-injector findings mirrored that “at risk” group.
 Only 8.6 per cent of those with a seafood allergy, which affects over six million Americans and is largely an adult affliction, had an auto-injector.

 Fresh Squeezed Ideas’ research revealed a shortlist of the reasons for not carrying an auto-injector:

 Next: Life on the edge of a dormant volcano